marcovandehaar/kosdapapa/readme.md

 # Intro
 Kosdapapa is a test project in which I have ChatGPT create a piggy bank site for my daughters in which they can check whether they can buy something

+# Disclaimer
+This is a hobby project  for personal use only.
+This allowed me to skip important aspects like authorization and proper handling and sharing of personal "financial data".
+Feel free to use this in any way you see fit, but please realize that I made conscious choices about not implementing these important aspects so I could keep the complexity low.
+You should make your own choices concerning aspects like authorization, security, proper usage of personal data etc., matching your own goals and context.

 # Features

 You can define 2 names for your children.
 Currently only 2, no more, no less.
 Define them in the top of the script tag as childName1 and childName2.